No use denying it anymore.

 - Testimonials Videos– capture satisfied customers raving about your product or service.
 Up to 92% of consumers now check online reviews and testimonials when considering a purchase.
 Build trust and close more sales through testimonial videos.

 - Events Videos– sharing your special events generates buzz around your brand.
 It’s a fun and engaging way of telling your community about who you are and what you do.
 Share exciting clips of your events on Facebook or on your GMB listing.
+You can even share a recording of a virtual webinar event.
+Most webinar platforms have built-in event recording.

-- Explainer Videos– an easy way of generating quality leads is posting explainer videos on your online channels.
+- Explainer Videos– an easy way of generating quality leads is by posting explainer videos on your online channels.
 Come up with a short 5-minute step-by-step video explaining how to do something.
-If you are the roofing business, you could do a video titled ‘How To Spot A Failing Roof.
+If you are in the roofing business, you could do a video titled ‘How To Spot A Failing Roof.
 These simple how-to videos are hugely popular and regularly cross 1 million views on YouTube.

-- Product Review Videos– nothing beats review video in showcasing the benefits of your product or showing its superiority over the competition.
+- Product Review Videos– nothing beats a review video in showcasing the benefits of your product or showing its superiority over the competition.
 However, use regular language, not jargon otherwise you’ll speak above people’s heads.

 Well-done relevant videos are hard-to-ignore.
 They’ll give you a lot of marketing mileage.